vegettoGit/Learning-collection/Game Development/Engine/README.md

   * Security: Develops anti-cheating and anti-piracy systems for PC games, DLC and other content.
 They also develop crash reporting tools to collect and investigate information when crashes occur in user environments.
   * Sound: Develops in-house sound engines for game sounds, audio middleware and editors for sound effects.
   * Timeline: Develops key animation functions, mainly for use in cutscenes.
-  * Tool: Develops the UI for RE Engine as a whole as well as UI parts used in the editor created by each unit.
+  * Tool: Develops the UI for RE ENGINE as a whole as well as UI parts used in the editor created by each unit.
 Provides a mechanism for tool development (Python based) for game developers.
 Develops version control systems for assets.
 * Role of the Management Unit.
   * Ensure engine and game developers can develop without delays and holdups.
   * "Inbox" for queries.